 To reduce the dilutive impact or potential cash expenditure associated with the conversion of the 2023 Notes, we entered into a capped call transaction (the "2023 Capped Call"), which covers the number of shares of our common stock underlying the 2023 Notes when our common stock share price is trading between the initial conversion price of \$19.22 and \$28.84.
 However, should the market price of our common stock exceed the \$28.84 cap, then the conversion of the 2023 notes could have a dilutive impact or may require a cash expenditure to the extent the market price exceeds the cap price.
-In connection with the partial repurchase of the 2023 Notes, we entered into a capped call termination contract to unwind a proportionate amount of the 2023 Capped Call.
-As of March 31, 2023, approximately 4.9 million shares remained outstanding on the 2023 Capped Call.
+As of June 30, 2023, approximately 4.9 million shares remained outstanding on the 2023 Capped Call.